Peter O’Gorman MD PhD FRCPath

 Director of Pathology/Consultant Haematologist, Mater University Hospital

-Innovative drug trials have doubled the average survival for people with myeloma in Ireland and, in the future, could make this a chronic rather than a terminal disease.
+Innovative drug trials have doubled the average survival for people with myeloma in Ireland.
+In the future, trials could make this a chronic rather than a terminal disease.

-Survival rates for people with multiple myeloma have doubled in the last decade in Ireland and new approaches to treatment mean more people are surviving longer.
+Survival rates for people with multiple myeloma have doubled in the last decade in Ireland.
+New approaches to treatment mean more people are surviving longer.

 Professor Peter O’Gorman, Director of Pathology and Consultant Haematologist at Mater Misericordiae University Hospital (MMUH) in Dublin, says, “Ten years ago, the median survival rate for people with Myeloma was three years or fewer.
 Now it is seven years, and a minority survive even longer.